Tracking Usage

 First, we’ll need to create an event-based feature in Schematic.

-2. Click “Create” on the right side of the screen
+2. Click “Create” in the top right of the screen.

 Create an event-based feature step 1